Skip to main content

 The platform ensures consistency by flowing data through the same pathways across all system environment contexts (e.g., backtest, sandbox, live).
 Data is primarily transported via the MessageBus to the DataEngine and then distributed to subscribed or registered handlers.

 For users who need more flexibility, the platform also supports the creation of custom data types.
-For details on how to implement user-defined data types, refer to the advanced Custom data guide.
+For details on how to implement user-defined data types, see the Custom Data section below.

 Loading data